-For the financial year 2016-17 the Board consisted of a Chair and members appointed by the Minister for Health, and the Chief Executive as an ex-officio member.
-The Board met eight times during this period and two of these meetings were special meetings to review financial statements.
-The Minister appointed Professor Pollock as the new Board Chair:
+For the financial year 1st July 2017 to 30 June 2018 the Board consisted of a Chair and eight members appointed by the Minister for Health.
+In addition.
+The Chief Executive is an exofficio member of the Board.
+The Board met eight times during this period.